 Q: Can I get the book I'm currently using as an open textbook?

-A: If the book you are currently using is published by a major publisher, then the answer is probably no. To become an open textbook, the publishers would need to release it under an open license, which would mean they couldn't charge such high prices.
+A: If the book you are currently using is published by a major publisher, then the answer is probably no. Traditional publishers rely on their ability to sell their books for a healthy profit.